jhpce-jhu/jhpce_mkdocs/docs/storage/fastscratch.md

 ---
 tags:
-  - in-progress
+  - done
 ---

 # Fastscratch

 A 22TB file system created from fast Solid State Disk is available for your use.
 This provides a fast place to store input or output files for your compute jobs.
 There is no cost for using your personal scratch space.

+!!!
+Note
     *This scratch space is meant to be a short-term storage location; it is not a long-term storage solution.*

 You can access your scratch space by using the `$MYSCRATCH` environment variable from an interactive cluster node session, or within a submitted job.